Tiphanie Canada is a painter who was born in Bayonne (South West of France) in 1989.

 For me, the artistic process or “my journey to the finished artwork” is as important as the artwork itself.
 It is even more intimate.
 Each painting is a new adventure, a kind of inner journey.
 The process is the path I discover step by step during the creation.
 Sometimes, I encounter difficulties, dead-ends, crossroads that make me take other directions and experience new things, but my destination is always an emotion.
 It is when I feel it that I know I have arrived.

 As a self-taught artist, I developed my own technique using mixed media, combining collage, acrylic paint and ink.
-A practice that takes place in three stages : first I work on the material with reliefs, then I use colors as emotions and bring light with gold pigments that sublimate and reveal another aspect of the artwork.
+A practice that takes place in three stages : first I work on the textures with reliefs, then I use colors as emotions and bring light with gold pigments that sublimate and reveal another aspect of the artwork.

 My main subject is the dialogue with Nature.
 Humans are part of Nature.
 Nowadays, some tend to forget about it.
 Humans have to reconnect with this Nature.
 Its balance and development depend on it.